 In this camp, this school, that I was at I had got a plank and made me a table to eat off of, me and another boy.
 And we'd drove a stick down in the ground and put a board on it like a milking stool.
 And we had had quite a bit of fish heads.
 The Japanese eat the fish and give us the fish heads.
 And we cooked it in water and we'd eaten those, trying to get some meat off the fish heads.
-Sometimes them fish eyes would jump around in your mouth and you didn't know if it was a grain of corn or what.
-But anyhow, there was an old cat, rubbed up against my legs several days there and I was giving him fish bones.
-One night I missed my cat and I asked some of the boys, 'Reckon where (They) said, 'A couple of sailor boys had got that cat and killed it and they was cooking it over there.'
+Sometimes them fish eyes would jump around in you mouth and you didn't know if it was a grain of corn or what.
+But anyhow, there was an old cat, rubbed up against my legs several days there and I asked some of the boys, "Reckon where my cat is?"
+(They) said, "couple of sailor boys had got that cat and killed it and they was cooking it over there."
 Well, this doctor in our camp had found out about it and he had went out to stop them from cooking it.
 These boys had saved some butter that had come in a Red Cross box.
 We got Red Cross box about every six months.
-And they had about two or three cans of butter in it would hold about one big GI spoonful of butter per can.
+And they had about two or three cans or butter in it would hold about one big GI spoonful of butter per can.
 They were frying that cat in butter.
 The doctor stayed out there and got a piece of it.

-I remember a young boy, that he must have lied about his age to get in the army, he was in this camp.
-And he run out there and says, 'Boys, give me some of that cat so that when I go home I can tell the folks I had a piece of cat.'
-(They said), 'Listen, you just go home and tell the folks you seen some guys 'Listen, you just go home and tell the folks you seen some guys eating some cat.
-You're not getting none of this cat.'
+I remember a young boy, that he must have lied about his age to get in the Army, he was in this camp.
+And he run out there and says, "Boys, give me some of that cat so that when I go home I can tell the folks I had a piece of cat."
+(They said), "Listen, you just go home and tell the folks you seen some guys eating some cat.
+You're not getting none of this cat."
 So that was quite an experience.
 And I got mighty hungry but I don't think I ever eat any cat.
-But we did have horse meat and bones.
+But we did have horsemeat and bones.
 We got bones about once every two weeks.
-We boiled those a day or two days, trying to get the marrow out of the inside of the bones to make some soup out of.
+We boiled those a day or two days, trying to get the marrow out of the inside of the bones to make soup out of.
 And they give us bean leaves, sweet potato tops and they would look like weeds after you chop a sweet potato vine in two.
-They'd eat the sweet potatos and give us the tops and things like that.
+They'd eat the sweet potatoes and give us the tops and things like that.
 And I have eaten soup made out of carrot tops and it tastes like some kind of perfume.

 It was pretty rough long about that time.
-I know one boy got his Red Cross.box one night and he sat there and eat the whole thing up and there he layed dead the next morning.
+I know one boy got his Red Cross box one night and he sat there and eat the whole thing up and there he laid dead the next morning.
 His stomach was small and he just wasn't used to eating.
 And he had overdone himself eating that ten or twelve pounds of food that was in that Red Cross box and he was laying there dead the next morning.